Disney Animation Chief Jennifer Lee Is The Queen Behind Elsa And Anna

 When Lee was named Disney Animation's new creative officer, Walt Disney Studios Chairman Alan Horn said that with Frozen, she brought a "new and exciting perspective" to the company.

-Lee thinks some of her mental toughness comes from being raised by a single mom, a nurse who worked three jobs.
+Lee grew up in Rhode Island.
+She thinks some of her mental toughness comes from being raised by a single mom, a nurse who worked three jobs.
 Lee remembers being bullied and taking comfort in stories.
 One of her favorites was Cinderella.

 "I think the biggest thing for me was her being mistreated so much, but being able to say 'it's not you, it's them' and hold on to her strength," Lee says.